sakusanpuwan/spring-boot/spring-web.md

 </html>
 ```
 Use Expression Language (EL) evaluation to extract attributes/values from the model and bind to a view such as `name` and `password`.

+## Jackson
+is a popular JSON processing library in Java, widely used in Spring Boot for serializing and deserializing JSON data.
+Spring Boot includes Jackson by default as part of the `spring-boot-starter-web` dependency.

+## Tomcat
+Apache Tomcat is the default embedded servlet container in Spring Boot applications.
+It handles HTTP requests and responses, acting as a web server.